-The first step to access government-funded aged care services is to check your eligibility for a face-to-face assessment.
+The first step to access government-funded aged care services is to check your eligibility for an assessment.
 You can do this online, or you can call our friendly and knowledgeable contact centre staff to talk about your needs on 1800 200 422.
-Or you can apply online.

 Have your assessment

-If your application is successful, you will be referred for a face-to-face assessment.
+If your application is successful, you will be referred for an assessment.
 Assessments are done in person, at your own home.

 Find out your assessment outcome